fatemeshafiee/oai-cn5g-nwdaf/README.md

 ### 4.2.
 Testing NWDAF features

-So far, we have implemented the following features for both the Events Subscription API and the Analytics Info API:
+We have implemented the following features for both the Events Subscription API and the Analytics Info API:

 - Event: NETWORK_PERFORMANCE
    - Type: Number of connected users (NwPerType: NUM_OF_UE)